nogibjj/IDS706_individualproject2_xk10/README.md

 # Individual Project#2: Rust CLI Binary with SQLite

 ## Purpose:
 This repository hosts a Rust CLI tool that manages a SQLite database for the purpose of handling a Drinks dataset.
 The tool is designed to perform a sequence of operations that include extracting, transforming, loading, and querying data.
 It starts by downloading a dataset from a specified GitHub URL and saving it as a CSV file within the local repository.
 Following this, the data from the CSV file is transformed to fit the SQLite database schema and then loaded into the database.
-Users can then execute SQL queries through the CLI tool to interact with the database, allowing for retrieval and manipulation of the Drinks data in a structured and efficient manner.
+Users can then execute SQL queries through the CLI tool to interact with the database, allowing for retrieval and manipulation of the Drinks data in a structured and efficient manner.The drinks.csv dataset comprises a list of countries with corresponding average annual per capita consumption figures for beer, spirits, and wine, expressed as servings.
+Additionally, it includes a column for the total liters of pure alcohol consumed per person per year.

 ## Github Actions Workflows:
 [![Rust CI/CD](https://github.com/nogibjj/IDS706_individualproject2_xk10/actions/workflows/CICD.yml/badge.svg)](https://github.com/nogibjj/IDS706_individualproject2_xk10/actions/workflows/CICD.yml)